supertokens/blog/content/how-to-use-supertokens-custom-ui-with-vuejs/index.md

 ```

-In case of `FIELD_ERROR`, it means that the user entered an invalid email so we store the error state and display the error message on the UI to the user.
+If the `status` field in the response body is `"FIELD_ERROR"`, and the `id` of `"email"`, it implies that the user entered a string that does not match an email's format.
+So we store the error state and display the error message on the UI to the user.
 Here’s how the error message appears underneath the email field:

 ![invalid-email-error](./invalid-email-error.png)